QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/3/d/d.md

 There are several different kinds of data repositories.

 **Self-service repositories** are the newest type.
 Most were founded after 2000.
 They are typically open to all research data (and in some cases other materials).
-Such venues probably comprise the largest number of individual datasets worldwide.
+Such venues probably hold the largest number of individual datasets worldwide.

 -   Advantages
     -   Convenience: they allow easy upload of data of any kind for all researchers.